RaythCo-Creations/raythco-creations.github.io/pterobot/setup.md

 <img src="../../assets/img/pterobot/configure.png" alt="Configure Screenshot"/>

 __Parameters__

 APIUrl: This can be taken from your host.
 Please do **not** include the trailing slash.
 * Known API Urls:
     * Cluckhost: https://panel.cluckhost.com

 APIKey: This is generated in your hosting panel under account settings and API Credentials.
 When creating an API key, either leave allowed IP's blank, or enter **89.40.12.101** which is the bots IP Address.

+*Note when using slash commands, press tab after entering a parameter to move to the next parameter.